Wiet Huidekoper

-Louis "Wiet" Huidekoper (Bussum, 29 October 1953 - Purmerend, 7 January 2023) was Dutch racecar designer and former technical director for the Opel DTM programme.
+Louis "Wiet" Huidekoper (Bussum, 29 October 1953 - Purmerend, 7 January 2023) was a Dutch racecar designer and former technical director for the Opel DTM programme.
 His major career was in the international sports car racing arena.

 Career

 Wiet Huidekoper was born in Bussum in the Netherlands where he grew up.
 Following his study at the Delft University of Technology Huidekoper worked at Fokker, the Dutch aircraft manufacturer.
-Autumn 1979 he moved to the UK to seek a career in the motor racing industry.
+In the autumn of 1979 he moved to the UK to seek a career in the motor racing industry.
 The first car he designed and constructed was the Chinell W16/83 Formula Ford 1600.
 He was then hired by Royale to develop their existing and until then under-performing Formula Ford: the RP33.
 This was followed by the design of a new Formula Ford car, the RP36's of which 14 were built.
 In the British Formula Ford Championships, John Village won races at Silverstone in 1984 and the RP36 won the Champion of Oulton Park Championship driven by Don Hardman.
 Although at the beginning of 1984 Huidekoper had already moved on to Reynard Racing Cars, where he concentrated on designing their new cars for the 1985 season.
 At Reynard, Huidekoper created a hub system for both the Formula Ford and the Formula-3 cars, which is continued to be used on all Dallara Formula-3 cars from the late 19-eighties onwards.